Regular and in-plane skyrmions and antiskyrmions from boundary instabilities: Summary

 \section{Summary}

 We have formulated a theory of regular and in-plane skyrmion and antiskyrmion generation at edges of magnetic films and at boundaries between regions with different DMI.
-The process of generation is triggered by local instabilities at edges or boundaries due to lowering of magentic field or application of charge current pulse.
+The process of generation is triggered by local instabilities at edges or boundaries due to lowering of magnetic field or application of charge current pulse.
 To identify the appearance of instabilities, we have studied the magnon modes localized at edges or boundaries.
-In our micromagnetics simulations, the magnon gap for such modes closes while the bulk magnon gap is still finite.
+In our micromagnetic simulations, the magnon gap for such modes closes while the bulk magnon gap is still finite.
 As a result, the generation only happens at edges or boundaries.
 By studying a charge current flowing along the edge or boundary, we have concluded that the presence of the skyrmion or antiskyrmion Hall effect can facilitate the generation of topological defects.
-Depending on the direction of charge current, topological defects are pushed either away or towards the edge or boundary, which either facilitates or suppresses the generation of skyrmions or antiskyrmions.
+Depending on the direction of charge current, topological defects are pushed either away from or towards the edge or boundary, which either facilitates or suppresses the generation of skyrmions or antiskyrmions.

-In our micromagnetics simulations, we have also studied the effects of dipolar interactions where we have accounted for both the surface and the volume magnetic charges.
+In our micromagnetic simulations, we have also studied the effects of dipolar interactions where we have accounted for both the surface and the volume magnetic charges.
 We have found that our approach of skyrmion or antiskyrmion generation also works in the presence of dipolar interactions.
 We have confirmed that in a quasi-two-dimensional geometry for antiskyrmions, dipolar interactions originating in the magnetic volume charges increase the size and can provide additional stability~\cite{PhysRevB.97.134404}, and for in-plane skyrmions and antiskyrmions, dipolar interactions originating in the magnetic volume charges diminish the average size and lead to elongation~\cite{PhysRevB.101.054405}.

 Realizations of antiskyrmions and in-plane (anti)skyrmions will require careful material engineering as the former can be realized in systems with $D_{2d}$ or $C_{2v}$ symmetry and the latter in systems with only mirror symmetry, $M_x$.
+We note that regular skyrmions can be hosted in Ir/Fe/Co/Pt multilayers \cite{Soumyanarayanan2017}, and regular antiskyrmions can be hosted in Heusler compounds of $D_{2d}$ symmetry \cite{Nayak2017}.
+For in-plane skyrmions, proposed material candidates include FeLa$_3$S$_6$ and Rb$_6$Fe$_2$O$_5$ \cite{PhysRevB.101.054405}.
 Systems based on magnetic heterostructures of different layered materials can in principle be engineered to realize various topological defects discussed in our work.